kevin-hoiland/ig/README.md

 * SMTP
 * External integration with Amazon S3 for all gum images
 * External integration with Authorize.Net for payment processing and monthly recurring billing
+* External integration with Google AdSense, Adwords, and Analytics
+* External integration with Amazon affiliate program
-* Admin system for viewing user data, managing monthly subscription products, updating site content, and adding newly released gums.
+* Admin system for viewing user data, managing monthly subscription products, updating site content, and adding newly released gums

 > pics for payment processing pages and admin system